Payment processing best practices: A guide for businesses

 What are the most common B2B payment methods?

-When businesses pay each other, they rely on a handful of established payment methods, each with its own mechanics and best use cases.
-Here are the most common payment methods and where they fit today.
+When businesses pay each other, they rely on a handful of established payment methods, each of which has its own mechanics and best use cases.
+Here are the most common payment methods and where they’re useful.

 Checks

 A paper check is a written order instructing a bank to transfer a specific amount from one account to another.
-They’re slow and manual, but they’re still in use.
-In 2024, $8.17 trillion in commercial check payments were processed in the US alone.
+Checks are slow and manual, but they’re still in use.
+In 2024, $8.17 trillion USD in commercial check payments were processed in the US alone.

 Direct debits